QPH-Coding/QWebServer/docs/developer.log.md

 ## Log

+## 2022.10.05

+- 18:38:58: Finish some html.
+Finish some mysql operation.
+Add config reading.

+The day after:

+- Same as yesterday

 ## 2022.10.04

 - 16:06:40: Change the development environment, now I develop in VM and can use mysql++ to connect to mysql.
 And I find that I ignore 2 important thing, one is I must write the response head, the other one is I should deal with the signal.